JeffersonQin/hyperstroke/README.md

 *Hyperstroke model result on synthetic dataset.
 For each group, the five rows from the top to the bottom stand for the original cropped illustration, the generated ground truth stroke images, the blended illustration by the ground truth, the predicted strokes between the two frames, and finally the blended result of the predicted strokes.*

 ### 🌈 Autoregressive Generation Showcase

+Our generation model is trained and evaluated on the QuickDraw dataset.

 ![](assets/showcase-gen-seen-blank.png)